 Warrington-born Chester was associated with Manchester United from the age of 8, he made his Red Devils debut in 2009 in the improbable setting of a League Cup Semi-Final second leg against Derby County, a first leg shellacking having encouraged United to field a team of younger stars in the routine second leg.
 He subsequently had three loan spells, the third of which at Carlisle saw his rise to prominence that attracted Hull City’s interest.

 As City were relegated from the Premier League Chester stayed in the top flight signing for West Bromwich Albion.
-But his spell at The Hawthorns was to last only a single season and featured 19 senior appearances as Baggies’ boss Tony Pulis failed to find a regular berth for Chester in his first team full of lunking giants.
+But his spell at The Hawthorns was to last only a single season and featured 19 senior appearances as Baggies’ boss Tony Pulis failed to find a regular berth for the elegant Chester in his first team full of lunking giants.
 In August 2016 Chester moved to Aston Villa, reunited with his former City boss Steve Bruce, where resumed regular first team duties with calm assuredness.
 In three seasons he scored 12 times in 126 appearances for the Villa before a serious injury hampered his game time under Bruce and also under his successor Dean Smith, who managed to take Villa back to the Premier League in 2019.
 In January 2020 Chester joined Stoke City on loan, a move that was made permanent in August 2020.
 Resuming a first team berth, Chester made 71 appearances in two and a half seasons before leaving Stoke in the 2022 close season and signing for financially crippled Derby County in July 2022.